Sheldon B. Vance: Early career and ambassadorships

-Vance graduated from Carleton College with a bachelor's in art and with a bachelor's of Law from Harvard University.
-He joined the Foreign Service in 1942 and served in Rio de Janeiro, Nice, Monaco, Martinique, Brussels, and Addis Ababa early in his career.
+Vance graduated from Carleton College with a Bachelor of art and a Bachelor of Law from Harvard University.
+Early in his career, He joined the Foreign Service in 1942 and served in Rio de Janeiro, Nice, Monaco, Martinique, Brussels, and Addis Ababa.
 From 1961 to 1962, Vance was the Director of the Office of Central African Affairs.
 He also worked as a Senior Foreign Service Inspector, inspecting posts to report on their status to the Department of State.
 From 1967 to 1969, Vance served as the US Ambassador to Chad.

 From 1969 to 1974, Vance was the US ambassador to Zaire.
 During his tenure, he developed a close relationship with President Mobutu Sese Seko, and became an ardent and vocal supporter of the President; he also supported Mobutu's aspirations for regional leadership and advocated foreign investment in Zaire and "strongly recommended" that the U.S. sell M-16s to Mobutu.
 According to diplomats stationed in Zaire at the time, Vance "would not permit negative analyses of the Mobutu regime to be transmitted to Washington."
 Vance's support of Mobutu continued even after he left Zaire; shortly after retiring from the State Department, he joined a law firm representing the Zairian government.
 He was also briefly sent back to Zaire after his successor, Deane Hinton (who did not get along with Mobutu) was declared persona non grata, to patch up the American-Zairian relationship, which had soured considerably during Hinton's tenure.